Markhor: Predators

-Eurasian lynx (Lynx lynx), snow leopard (Panthera uncia), Himalayan wolf (Canis lupus chanco) and brown bear (Ursus arctos) are the main predators of the markhor.
+Eurasian lynx (Lynx lynx), snow leopard (Panthera uncia), Himalayan wolf (Canis lupus chanco), and brown bear (Ursus arctos) are the main predators of the markhor.
 The golden eagle (Aquila chrysaetos) has been reported to prey upon young markhor.
 The markhor possess keen eyesight and a strong sense of smell to detect nearby predators.
 Markhor are very aware of their surroundings and on high alert; in exposed areas, they are quick to spot and flee from predators.

 Taxonomy

 Aegoceros (Capra) Falconeri was the scientific name proposed by Johann Andreas Wagner in 1839 based on a female specimen from the Indian Himalayas.

-Multiple subspecies have been recognized, often based on horn configuration, but it has been shown that this can vary greatly even within the same population confined to one mountain range.